tysonjens/Notes/galv_notes.md

-  [ ] Apply to the the UM Gupta hacks thing
-  [ ] Project - getting data -- read Ruan's Stuff

-   Networking for jobs
-Study maximum a posteriori (MAP)
-Practice enumerate and a few list comprehension examples Get a few matplotlib examples from exercises
+## TODOS

+* [60] make a blog post with clean galv_notes
-Steal code from Chris Feller's missing_value_imputation Add code & notes from pipeline exploration - Kolmogorov smirnov
+* Add code & notes from pipeline exploration - Kolmogorov smirnov hypothesis test
-@chris.hegg (schedule time)
-make a blog post with clean galv_notes
-Do one code war
+* [30] Get a few matplotlib examples from exercises
+* [30] Practice enumerate and a few list comprehension examples
+* [15] permuations and combinations
+* [15] clean up repositories
+* Study maximum a posteriori (MAP)
+* Find a Kaggle data set to play with.
-Try to find a few data scientists working on operations permuations and combinations exp and ln rules derivative rules
+* Try to find a few data scientists working on operations
+* Networking for jobs
+* exp and ln rules
+* derivative rules
+* Switch to sublime text
+* Get in touch with Clouse (emailed)